bogdanrbucur/task-tracker/README.md

 #### When making schema changes

-1. `npx prisma migrate dev --name init` and `npx prisma migrate dev --name change` for every new change
+1. `npx prisma migrate dev --name whatever-change` for every change
+2. If the migrations were pulled from a commit, run `npx prisma migrate deploy` to apply them
-2. `npx prisma generate` to generate the client
+3. `npx prisma generate` to generate the client

 #### Directly accessing the database